express-in-code-game/excode-design/fundamentals.md

     - should project be eventually moneytized ?
     - should those who create the game and scenarios be paid, should anybody 'make a living' from it ?
     - should there be an organization behind, some fund or pot or whatever (for donations and fundraising and stuff) ?
-    - should events(tornaments) have prize pools ?
+    - should events(tournaments) have prize pools ?
 If not, what should the system be ?
 - the answer is **no**
 - because
     - this project will be sort of a children's palyground - children come and play and build stuff, no reason needed except for wanting to